OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:37

-So the king died and was brought to Samaria, and they buried him there.
+Thus, the king died and was taken to Samaria, where they buried him.

 ## 1 Kings 22:38